djeidy/codex/docs/web-ui-implementation-plan.md

 ## Conclusion

-This implementation plan provides a comprehensive roadmap for developing a web-based UI for OpenAI Codex CLI.
+This implementation plan provides a comprehensive roadmap for developing a web-based UI for MTR CLI.
 The architecture leverages existing code while adding modern web capabilities, ensuring feature parity and enhanced user experience.
 The phased approach allows for iterative development with clear milestones and deliverables.